 A wine that was over 3000-year-old was found a couple years ago.
 These jars were discovered in a palatial wine cellar in northern Israel in July 2013.
 What did this wine taste like?
 They said it was sweet—smooth–strong—bold—and medicinal.
 It was rich in herbs and honey– like a medicine.
 That’s what old wine taste like.
 That’s what old love taste like.

 Have you ever met a couple that’s been together for years but instead of having a sweet aroma they barely know each other, or the battles left them bitter—distant—and full of vinegar.
-I compare it to a people who have been going to a church every Sunday or Saturday morning for decades.
+I compare it to a people who have been going to a building once or twice a week for decades.
 They come in and carry a book they barely read and sit for an hour.
-They clap their hands and stand and sing only to leave empty or lit up like those fireworks that fizzle out quickly.
-They are going through a motion, a ritual- emotionalism–calves lips.
+They clap their hands and stand and sing, only to leave empty.
+They remind me of those who are lit up like those fireworks–they fizzle out quickly.
+I call it going through a motion, a ritual- emotionalism–calves lips.
 Yeshua quoted Isaiah and said the prophet was right when he said this . . .
 “Because this people draw near with their words And honor Me with their lip service, But they remove their hearts far from Me, And their reverence for Me consists of tradition learned by rote,” Isaiah 29:13 NASB.

 What is rote?
 It is a “mechanical or habitual repetition of something to be learned.”

 There are marriages where people have NOT been knit together.
 Their marriage isn’t like old wine but like grape punch—an artificial substitute.
-Their jobs, careers, hobbies, parents or children are at times placed above their spouse.
+Their jobs, careers, hobbies, parents, or children are at times placed above their spouses.
 The intimacy is but dead and they rarely come together.
 They live in separate quarters of the house and have nothing in common.
 When the family or kids come around they dress for rehearsal and attend the meal—the party—the service.
 They go through the motions–rote.
 Yeshua called some men white washed tombs.
-They looked amazing and glorious on the outside but he said they were dead—dead men’s bones.
+They looked amazing and glorious on the outside, but He said “they were dead—dead men’s bones.”

 Old love versus new love.
 There is a difference in old love and new love and especially an aged love that is like that ancient jug of wine with honey and herbs—a sweet smooth melody that warms the soul.
 Old lovers rarely call each other by their name but have pet names for their spouses—honey—baby—dear—darling—It’s the same with Yahweh.
 I love calling Him my Abba Father.
-Sometimes I do not even say His Name but my heart cries out.
+Sometimes I do not even say His Name, but my heart cries out.
 Deep calls to deep.
-OH FATHER I NEED YOU!

 If I pick up the phone and call my husband and say “I need you!”
 I know that man would drop everything and come.
 How much more our Heavenly Father?